 There is also a mass effect that results in comorbidities such as diabetes insipidus, hypopituitarism, GH deficiency.

-Excellent; children usually catch up, and growth follow the curve that correlates most of the times with their bone age.
+Excellent; children usually catch up, and growth follows the curve that correlates most of the time with their bone age.

 Other than psychological complications constitutional growth delay is a benign condition.